-Provide information on the duration and cause(s) of the escapement.
+Provide information on the duration, specific location, number of cages or systems involved, and cause(s) of the escapement.

 Provide information on the action(s) which are being taken to address the escapement.

 Part 3 – Signature

 I hereby declare under penalty of perjury that the foregoing information is true and correct (28